noiseprotocol/noise_spec/noise.md

 (with one exception - see next paragraph).
 The next message is sent by the responder, the next from the initiator, and so on in alternating fashion.

-Noise allows special **fallback patterns** where the responder switches to a different pattern than the initator started with (see [Section 9.2](#compound-protocols-and-noise-pipes)).
+(Exceptional case: Noise allows special **fallback patterns** where the responder switches to a different pattern than the initator started with (see [Section 9.2](#compound-protocols-and-noise-pipes)).
 If the initiator's pre-message contains an `"e"` token, then this handshake pattern is a fallback pattern.
-In the case of a fallback pattern the party's roles are preserved, so the first handshake message is sent by the responder, the next from the initiator, and so on.
+In the case of a fallback pattern the party's roles are preserved, so the first handshake message is sent by the responder, the next from the initiator, and so on.)

 The following handshake pattern describes an unauthenticated DH handshake: